 Feast & Shop at Norwich Market

-If you only do one thing in this pretty city, visit Norwich market, one of the oldest open air markets left in the country.
+If you only do one thing in this pretty city, visit Norwich market, the city centre’s main attraction and one of the oldest open-air markets left in the country.

-The 900 year old market is one of the top Norwich attractions, and is located slap bang in the middle of the city, sprawling proudly at the feet of the contemporary Forum building and Norwich’s Art Deco city hall.
+The 900-year-old market has been around since medieval times and is one of the top Norwich attractions.
+Located slap bang in the middle of the city, the market sprawls proudly at the feet of the contemporary Forum building and Norwich’s Art Deco city hall.

-Think organic Norfolk fruit and veg, local home-grown flowers and food stalls selling everything from legendary fish and chips (Ron’s, row D, stalls 94 and 95), fresh churros y chocolate to cakes and dressed Cromer crab.
+Think organic Norfolk fruit and veg, local home-grown flowers, fresh produce, local crafts and stalls selling local food from legendary fish and chips (Ron’s, row D, stalls 94 and 95), fresh churros and chocolate to cakes and dressed Cromer crab.
 Grab your bite of choice and watch Norwich life go by.

 RELATED POST: 43 Norfolk Farm Shops for Amazing Local Produce!

 Built by the Normans between 1096 and 1145, and unique for its soft creamy limestone exterior, Norwich Cathedral is top things to see in Norwich.